Service95: Season 2 (2022)

+Season 3 (2023)

+Service95 Book Club

+In June 2022, Dua Lipa launched the Service95 Book Club with an in-person interview with Douglas Stuart on his book Shuggie Bain at Hay Festival in Hay-on-Wye.
+Each month Dua personally selects a new book to explore.
+Lipa does exclusive author interviews, and the authors share their playlists, reading lists and essays, among other editorial content around the world to get inside the author’s world.

+Authors to date include Shuggie Bain by Douglas Stuart, Pachinko by Min Jin Lee, Just Kids by Patti Smith, Half Of A Yellow Sun by Chimamanda Ngozi Adichie, The Vanishing Half by Brit Bennett, The Guest by Emma Cline, A Thousand Splendid Suns by Khaled Hosseini, Trust by Hernan Diaz, Crying In H Mart by Michelle Zauner, Swimming In The Dark by Tomasz Jedrowski, Say Nothing by Patrick Radden Keefe, Noughts & Crosses by Malorie Blackman, Bad Habit by Alana S Portero, Lincoln In The Bardo by George Saunders and On Earth We’re Briefly Gorgeous by Ocean Vuong.

 Critical reception

 In The Telegraph, Rebecca Reid stated "Lipa might really be on to something" as the contributors "have certainly grasped what made all lifestyle blogs great".
 She continued stating it contains "a feeling that you're discovering things you'd never be cool enough to find on your own, and the kind of recommendation you can pass on to a friend you want to impress while acting like you discovered it yourself".
 She concluded by stating "it's all the joys of the mid 00's blogosphere, tempered with an inclusive 2022 twist".
-For Elle, Lucy Cocoran said Service95 is like "an exclusive invitation into Dua's world, as seen through her eyes" while also complimenting her passion for "making it a platform for marginalised voices, bringing important issues to light in a digestible way".
-The Guardian reviewer Hannah Verdier complimented Lipa's interviewing skills in Dua Lipa: At Your Service while stating that if the world needs another celebrity interview podcast, she's glad it's Lipa.
+For Elle, Lucy Cocoran said Service95 is like "an exclusive invitation into Dua's world, as seen through her eyes" while also complimenting her passion for "making it a platform for marginalised voices, bringing important issues to light in a digestible way".The Guardian reviewer Hannah Verdier complimented Lipa's interviewing skills in Dua Lipa: At Your Service while stating that if the world needs another celebrity interview podcast, she's glad it's Lipa.
 The reviewer explained by naming the podcast a "thoughtful batch of interviews" that is "a far cry from the interruption-filled rambling of some celebrity pods".
 Eoghan O'Sullivan of the Irish Examiner praised the guests that appear on the podcast; the reviewer named the Olivier Rousteing episode the "best of the bunch", specifically complimenting Lipa's empathy towards Rousteing and the content he talks about.
 For the Irish Independent, Tony Clayton-Lea named Dua Lipa: At Your Service the "Podcast of the Week" in April 2022.
 He called it a "bold" intention for Lipa and said these intentions of solidified by the "obvious" and unexpected choice of guests.